+December 31

+2023 2022

-December 31 2022 2021 - May be used to offset a deficit, distributed as cash dividends, or transferred to capital share (Note) Issuance of ordinary share \$ 470,767 \$ 470,767 Changes in percentage of ownership interests in subsidiaries 16,367 16,367 Treasury share transactions 379,705 373,329 Only be used to offset a deficit Dividends unclaimed by shareholders 35,794 35,794 Changes in capital surplus from investments in associates accounted for using the equity method 183,297 110,571 \$ 1,085,930 \$ 1,006,828
+May be used to offset a deficit, distributed as cash dividends, or transferred to capital share (Note) Issuance of ordinary share Changes in percentage of ownership interests in subsidiaries Treasury share transactions \$ 470,767 16,367 381,527 \$ 470,767 16,367 379,705 (Continued)

+December 31

+2023 2022

+Only be used to offset a deficit

+Dividends unclaimed by shareholders \$ 35,794 \$ 35,794

+Changes in capital surplus from investments in associates

+accounted for using the equity method 183,297 183,297

+Φ. 1 007 750 Φ. 1 005 020

+\$ 1,087,752 1,085,930

+(Concluded)

-- Note: Such capital surplus may be used to offset a deficit; in addition, when the Corporation has no deficit, such capital surplus may be distributed as cash dividends or transferred to capital share (limited to a certain percentage of the Corporation's capital surplus and once a year) - c.
+Note: Such capital surplus may be used to offset a deficit; in addition, when the Corporation has no deficit, such capital surplus may be distributed as cash dividends or transferred to capital share (limited to a certain percentage of the Corporation's capital surplus and once a year)

+c.
 Retained earnings and dividends policy

 Under the dividend policy as set forth in the Corporation's Articles of Incorporation ("Articles"), apart from paying all its income taxes in the case where there are profits at the end of the year, the Corporation shall make up for accumulated deficits in past years.
 Where there is still balance, 10% of the unappropriated earnings from the yearly net income coupled with other items that recognized in retained earning directly thereof shall be set aside by the Corporation as legal reserve.
 Subject to certain business conditions under which the Corporation may retain a portion, and distribute to the shareholders the remainder after deducting special reserve as required by law together with undistributed profits from previous years in proportion to the number of the shares held by each shareholders as shareholders' dividend.
 When there is a share capital increase, the distributed dividends of the year for the new shares shall be dealt with according to the resolution of the shareholders' meeting.
-For the policies on the distribution of employees' compensation and remuneration of directors before and after amendment, refer to Note 22 (d) "Employee benefits expense".
+For the policies on the distribution of employees' compensation and remuneration of directors before and after amendment, refer to Note 22 (c) "Employee benefits expense".